Frequently Asked Questions (FAQs)

 For patients coming in for surgical procedures, we ask that, if you need someone with you, they drop you off and pick you up from the ward, but do not stay in the hospital unless absolutely necessary.

 Please arrive no more than 15 minutes ahead of your appointment.
-We have temperature checks in place and we need patients to stick to appointment times, to minimise the number of people in waiting areas and to ensure everyone is seen on time.
+We need patients to stick to appointment times, to minimise the number of people in waiting areas and to ensure everyone is seen on time.

 What measures has Moorfields put in place to keep me safe?